+Editor’s note: FFS whether to add an indication of which MBS session is active.

 9.3.1.30 Target NG-RAN Node to Source NG-RAN Node Transparent Container

 This IE is produced by the target NG-RAN node and is transmitted to the source NG-RAN node.
 For inter-system handovers to 5G, the IE is transmitted from the target NG-RAN node to the external relocation source.